 Not every expedition is the same, but here are some general questions and answers that applies to most trips.
 For a more detailed description of what to expect on your intended voyage, see the info page for that expedition.

-Who is on the expedition team?
+Who is included in the group?

 What will we do on a typical day?